Brenda309/personal-porfolio/README.md

      3. On same line paste the the copied clone command from GitHub
      4. Then click Enter.
 Now you are the repository/directory on your local machine.

-### Prerequisites
-Basic knowledge on HTML5
-Fundemental knowledge on Flexbox

 ### Setup
 GitHub account